madatoo/juiceme-ms4/README.md

 ##  Introduction

 ##  User Experience
 User experience is one from most significant thing when building a webpage.
-To do this properly, you should consider who is your target audience and what they want to achieve by visiting your page and which features will suits the best to their expectations.
+To do this properly, you should consider:
+* who is your target audience,
+* what they want to achieve by visiting your page,
+* which features will suits the best to their expectations.

 In this case, potential customers are: